Role-Playing Games

 In case you were wondering, dear reader, yes, that entire paragraph is an actual story from my on-going Dungeons & Dragons campaign.
 It serves as a testimony to the limitless stories that D&D is capable of.
 But, if by some unholy means you remain unconvinced, let me try to change your mind.

-The first reason you might want to try your hand at D&D might seem like a bit of a cheat, but since we’re in the middle of a pandemic, I say it’s fair game.
-The world is, without a shadow of a doubt, in complete ruins.
-Global warming is getting worse and worse, the COVID-19 pandemic is wreaking havoc, it’s bad.
-So, when everything around you is nothing but flames and panic, why not sit down at a table and drift into a different world alongside some friends of yours?
+The first reason you might want to try your hand at D&D might seem like a bit of a cheat, but it’s absolutely valid.
+The world can feel overwhelming, with challenges piling up and stress levels running high.
+So, when everything around you feels chaotic, why not sit down at a table and escape into a different world alongside some friends?

 Be Who You Want To Be